JonnyWie/Jonnywie.github.io/_pages/about.md

 ## About

 I am a senior at Vanderbilt University graduating in the spring of 2023.
-I am a strategic thinker who wants to work in consulting, project management, or with a startup I firmly believe in after graduation.
-Outside of work, I am an avid car enthusiast, hockey player, and carpenter.
+I am a strategic thinker who wants to work in fabrication, prototyping, or with a startup I firmly believe in after graduation.
+Outside of work, I am an avid car enthusiast, carpenter, and hockey player.

 ## Education